awsdocs/amazon-sagemaker-developer-guide/doc_source/edge-getting-started-step2.md

 print('Done!')
 ```

 Once the packaging job is complete, download the model locally to your device\.
-You can use the Amazon S3 client we defined above to download the model:
+You can use the Amazon S3 client previously defined to download the model:

 ```
 s3_client.download_file(bucket=fleet_bucket,